kenscripts/UniAmp/README.md

 Organism = bacteria  \
 \
 Primer Specificity Stringency:  \
-primer must have at least 5 total mismatches to unintended targets \
+primer must have at least 5 total mismatches to unintended targets,  \
-at least 2 mismatches within the last 3 bps at the 3'end  \
+at least 2 mismatches within the last 3 bps at the 3'end,  \
-ignore targets that have 6 or more mismatches to primer  \
+ignore targets that have 6 or more mismatches to primer,  \
 \
 Primer Size:  \
 Min = 18, Opt = 22, Max = 26  \